potato-tf/MGE-VScript/README.md

   - If you know github/git, I recommend cloning the repository to this directory so you're always up to date.
 - Alternatively, if you are not using any database integration, you can rename mapspawn.nut to something else and add `script_execute new_filename_here` to your server.cfg

-## Don't pack this into your map
+## Don't pack this into your map (yet)
-- I generally don't recommend you do this, this will receive live regular updates like a sourcemod plugin, and will conflict with server configs
-- If you must pack this into your map, you should modify it so it loads in a way that it doesn't override any existing mge scripts on the server
+This gamemode is still WIP and has some bugs/missing features that still need to be cleaned up.
+If you're interested in packing this into a map, please let me know.

 ## Configuration/Modifying game rules